 IDENTIFICATION AND ASSESSMENT OF STUDENTS WITH SEND

-Harton Academy holds teachers responsible and accountable for the progress and development of all students in their class with high quality teaching, differentiated for individual students, as the first step in responding to students who have or may have SEND.
+Harton Academy holds teachers responsible and accountable for the progress and development of all students in their classes with high quality teaching, differentiated for individual students, as the first step in responding to students who have or may have SEND.

-A student at Harton Academy could be identified as having SEND if they are making less than expected progress given their age and individual circumstances which can be characterised by any one of the following:
+A student at Harton Academy could be identified as having SEND if they are making less than expected progress given their age and individual circumstances, which can be characterised by any one of the following:

-- Failing to match or better their previous level of progress
+- Failing to match or better their previous level of progress.

-- Failing to close the attainment gap between them and their peers
+- Failing to close the attainment gap between them and their peers.

-- Widening the attainment gap
+- Widening the attainment gap.

 - Needing to make additional progress with wider development or social needs in order to make a successful transition to adult life.

 Where students require further special educational provision to achieve desired outcomes, assessments are made to determine whether it can be provided by the school’s core offer of Student Support or whether something different or additional is required through an Education, Health and Care assessment.
-Within school, special educational provision is assessed and provided predominantly through the Equal Opportunities Department, led by the SENCo.
+Within school, special educational provision is assessed and provided predominantly through the Equal Opportunities Department, led by the SENDCo.

 SEND POLICY AND PROVISIONS